 - The cells that typically nurture the developing sperm make up these cancerous tumors.

-Some of the less common testicular cancers or growths which may affect a male dog’s testis include:
+Some of the less common testicular cancers or growths that may affect a male dog’s testis include:

 - Embryonal carcinomas,